Margaret H. Regan

 Applied Math PhD Candidate

 I am an Applied Math PhD Candidate (fourth year) in the Applied and Computational Mathematics and Statistics Department at the University of Notre Dame.
+Currently, I am a visiting researcher at the Nonlinear Algebra Semester Program at ICERM at Brown University.
 My advisor is Jonathan Hauenstein and I study algorithms for and applications of numerical algebraic geometry.
 My main interests lie in numerical algorithms dealing with overdetermined polynomial systems, parameter homotopies and homotopy conituation, and fundamental group calculations related to engineering and physics applications.

-Outside of academics I love to read, play with my bunnies, and exercise (mainly swim).
+Outside of academics I love to read, play with my bunnies, exercise, and coach/teach swimming.
 In September of 2016 I completed a six person relay crossing of the English Channel.
 It was an amazing experience!
 Now, I train with a local masters swim team at Notre Dame and compete in both swimming and triathlons.

 Westville Education Initiative - Math 113 - College Algebra

 University of New Hampshire - Math 426 - Calculus 2 (Teaching Assistant) (student reviews)